Universite-Gustave-Eiffel/PedSim/docs/Flow equations and numerical scheme.rst

 ------------------------------------------------

 The TVD provides that the total variation of the solution does not increase in avoiding new extrema creation.
 We use the third order.
+Thus there are three time steps in each step.

 .. figure:: https://github.com/Ifsttar/PedSim/blob/master/docs/images/rapports/TVD.png
    :align: center